 Keep notes during each one-on-one.
 Performance Management software like Lighthouse or Namely works really well to structure meeting notes, but a notebook or a Google Doc can work just as well.
 Keeping detailed notes helps you follow up on anything that needs more thought.
 It also can be helpful in identifying trends in your team member’s thoughts.
 A week of being frustrated about incoming volume is fine.
 But if you see the same frustration crop up every meeting for a couple months, it’s time to take action.

+Finally, never cancel a one-on-one.
+If you really can’t make it, reschedule as early as possible.
 Constantly missing or moving meetings tells your team that they aren’t your top priority.
 While they’ll probably tell you it’s “fine” and there’s nothing they need to discuss, they still want to feel valued and important.

 Here are four building blocks to a successful one-on-one (many of the example questions below came from Lighthouse’s excellent 87 questions to ask in a one-on-one blog post):